Shao Kahn

-Shao Kahn is a character and one of the antagonists of the Mortal Kombat fighting game franchise by Midway Games and NetherRealm Studios.
-Depicted as the emperor of the fictional realm Outworld.
-Feared for his immense strength, which he complements with a large hammer and knowledge of black magic, Shao Kahn seeks conquest of all the realms, including Earth.
+Shao Kahn is a character and one of the main antagonists of the Mortal Kombat fighting game franchise by Midway Games and NetherRealm Studios.
+He is depicted as the emperor of the fictional realm Outworld.
+Feared for his immense strength, which he complements with a large hammer and knowledge of black magic, Shao Kahn seeks to conquer all of the realms, including Earth.
 He serves as the main antagonist of Mortal Kombat II (1993), Mortal Kombat 3 (1995) and its updates, and the 2011 reboot, as well as the action-adventure spin-off Mortal Kombat: Shaolin Monks (2005).
 An amalgam of Shao Kahn and DC Comics villain Darkseid also appears as the main antagonist and final boss of Mortal Kombat vs. DC Universe (2008) under the name Dark Kahn.
 A younger persona known as General Shao appears in Mortal Kombat 1 (2023).

 Shao Kahn is one of the most celebrated villains in video games.
 Noted as a difficult boss, he has received praise for his design, in-game abilities, and mannerisms, particularly his mocking and taunting of players.
-The character has appeared in various media outside of the games, including as the main villain of the film Mortal Kombat Annihilation (1997).
+The character has appeared in various media outside of the games, including as the main villain of the film Mortal Kombat Annihilation (1997) and Mortal Kombat II (2026).